 When Rannn had found out about the mix-up, he broke his office desk by beating his fists on it.
 Rehearsing the situation brought back all those memories.
-“You and I know that a Krants who works in the Federation are supposed to wear a hormone inhibiter at all times to keep them from digressing into their heat-season.
+“You and I know that Krants who work in the Federation are supposed to wear a hormone inhibiter at all times to keep them from digressing into their heat-season.
 His inhibitor was expired, no one checked.
 He was missing for two weeks, and his lead didn’t question it because they thought he was staying in his room recovering from his cold.
 For TWO WEEKS he held a female officer in his room, unable to leave, unable to contact anyone for help – and no one noticed.”

 Orin cleared his throat.
 “I’m sorry.
 I didn’t know.”

 “The Krant was a good crew member and I had to dishonorably discharge him because the medical staff didn’t do their job.
-I had to demote two leads for not checking on their crewmate and I had to transfer a female officer off the ship to a medical trauma facility to deal with what happened.”
-Rannn took in a deep breath as he stealed his emotions.
+I had to demote two leads for not checking on their crewmate and I had to transfer a female officer off of the ship to a medical trauma facility to deal with what happened.”
+Rannn took in a deep breath as he steeled his emotions.
 “If my mother is correct, and the Numan is well versed in all races, and their sickness, then I want him on my ship.”

 His cousin took in a shaky breath before rubbing his temples.
 “I am sorry for what you had to go through, but that was an honest mistake.”

 Lowering his voice, Rannn said, “You don’t get to say things like that to me.
 You didn’t see the female’s swollen red eyes because she had been crying nonstop for days.
-You didn’t see the crushed look in the Krants face and how he couldn’t lift his eyes from the ground.
+You didn’t see the crushed look on the Krants face and how he couldn’t lift his eyes from the ground.
 YOU DIDN’T get the report that the Krant committed suicide as he was being transported back to his planet.”

 Orin’s head fell forward, “damn.”

-Rannn had said more than damn, when he found out.
+Rannn had said more than damn when he found out.
 “Transfer the Numan to my ship.
 I’m attending the graduation with my mother.
 I will escort the new doctor to my ship that is orbit docked and waiting for me.”

 Without looking Rannn in the eyes, Orin grabbed his Minky pad.

 Rannn read the name of the Numan and took a good look at the student’s picture.
 The male looked young, thin with wavy brown hair.
-Next to his picture was the name Ansel.
+Next to his picture was the name, Ansel.

 The stone graduation building was cold and the entry was wet from all the attendees as they stomped the snow from their boots.
 The halls usually were illuminated with modern lights, but during graduation, the Admirals liked to burn the heavy torches.
 The orange and red firelight gave the walkways a sense of wonder.